ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-08-10-PersonalBlogWithJekyll.md

 ## $$ \LaTeX $$ Math Equations in Jekyll

+> The updated math usage with Chirpy can be found [here](https://chirpy.cotes.page/posts/write-a-new-post/#mathematics).
+{: .prompt-tip}

 For Jekyll, the procedures to render $$ \LaTeX $$ math equations are:

 $$
 \text{Markdown} \xrightarrow[]{kramdown} \text{HTML} \xrightarrow[]{MathJax} \text{Math Equation Images}
 $$

-Where kramdown is the markdown engine used by Jekyll (and GitHub) for translating markdown into HTML, and MathJax is a JavaScript that renders the HTML as images shown on the website.
+Where **kramdown** is the markdown engine used by Jekyll (and GitHub) for translating markdown into HTML, and **MathJax** is a JavaScript that renders the HTML as images shown on the website.
 It should be noticed that kramdown has a slightly different syntax compared to standard markdown (see details [here](https://kramdown.gettalong.org/syntax.html#math-blocks)).
 I encountered several problems with inline math rendering (see examples [here](https://github.com/mathjax/MathJax/issues/3103)) and here I'd like to summarize my findings on how to avoid those problems.

-I usually start writing my notes on Jekyll with Typora (which has its private markdown engine and it works better than kramdown in my humble opinion) and then revise it until it's ready for publication on GitHub.
-However, the rendered outputs on Jekyll are not always the same as in Typora because of their differences in the markdown engine.
+I usually start writing my markdown notes with *Typora* (It has its private markdown engine and it works better than *kramdown* in my humble opinion).
+Then I will revise it until it's ready for publication on GitHub.
+However, the rendered outputs on Jekyll are not always the same as in *Typora* because of their differences in the markdown engine.

 In standard markdown syntax, you should add inline math with `$ math $` and block math with `$$ math $$`.
-However, the situation is a little complicated in kramdown.
+However, the situation is a little complicated in *kramdown*.
 If you are not interested in the examples, just jump to the [summary](#summary).

 > Here are just the temporary solutions I've found.
 I believe this is a bug in kramdown, so I'll start an issue and update this part accordingly.
 {: .prompt-warning }